-When emotional triggers feel disproportionate to the present moment, they are often connected to earlier experiences that remain unresolved in the nervous system.
+When Emotional Regulation, Rejection Sensitivity, Big feelings, quick reactions, and shame feel disproportionate to the present moment, they are often connected to earlier experiences that remain unresolved in the nervous system.
+EMDR heals those past experiences or core beliefs thay hijack your life.

 Why do small situations sometimes trigger big emotional reactions?
 Many adults notice moments when their emotional reactions feel stronger than the situation itself seems to warrant.
 A brief comment from a colleague may trigger anxiety or self-doubt.
 A disagreement with a partner might lead to feelings of shame, anger, or withdrawal that feel difficult to control.